Od1gree/btDownloadManager/README.md

 ## Feature
 * Anti-leech

-Currently the script is able to ban peers according to client name.
+This script ban peers according to client name if the torrent has leechers, or unconditionally.
 > It is widely known that some torrent managers such as '-XL0012-' and 'Xunlei 0.0.x.x' are bad leechers.
 They only download files and never contribute to torrent network.